 Piper P. Jameson joined us in 2006 and currently serves as our Executive Vice President and Chief Marketing Officer.
 Ms. Jameson's responsibilities include Marketing and Advertising, Admissions and Career Services for all of our campuses.
-Ms. Jameson has over 18 years' experience in higher-education and was formerly the Senior Vice President of Marketing for Universal Technical Institute.
+Ms. Jameson has over 20 years' experience in higher-education and was formerly the Senior Vice President of Marketing for Universal Technical Institute.
 She holds a B.S. both in Business Management and in Marketing from the University of Phoenix, and an M.A. from Seton Hall University in Strategic Communication and Leadership.

 Alexis P. Michas has served on our board of directors since 1999 and currently serves as our Non-Executive Chairman.
 Mr. Michas is the founder and Managing Partner of Juniper Investment Company, LLC since 2008.
 Juniper is also a Principal of Aetolian Investors, LLC, a registered Commodity Pool Operator.
-He has also been the Managing Partner and a director of Stonington Partners, Inc., an investment management firm since 1994.
-Mr. Michas received an A.B. from Harvard University Graduate School of Business Administration.
-Mr. Michas also is a director of Borg Warmer Inc. and PerkinElmer, Inc. Mr. Michas also served as a director of AirTran Airways, Inc., until that company's sale to Southwest Airlines, Inc. on May 2, 2011.
+He was the Managing Partner and a director of Stonington Partners, Inc., an investment management firm, from 1994 to 2011.
+Mr. Michas received an A.B. from Harvard University and an M.B.A. from Harvard University Graduate School of Business Administration.
+Mr. Michas is Chairman of the Board of Directors of Borg Warner Inc., and is a director of Perkin Elmer, Inc. and of a family of funds managed by Atlantic Investment Management, Inc., a privately held company.
+Mr. Michas served as a director of Air Tran Airways, Inc., until that company's sale to Southwest Airlines, Inc. on May 2, 2011.
+Mr. Michas brings many years of private equity experience across a wide range of industries and a successful record of managing investments in public companies.
 Mr. Michas' knowledge of complex financial and operational issues and his hands-on knowledge of our Company's history make him a valued member of the board.
-Mr. Michas brings 27 years of private equity experience across a wide range of industries and a successful record of managing investments in public companies.
 He also brings extensive transactional expertise including mergers and acquisitions, initial public offerings, debt and equity offerings and bank financings.